Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus V Sedan.
 Front view

-This generation became completely new after the end of production.
-The new Taurus is based on the Ford Five Hundred, which has been extensively redesigned for 2008 model year.
-Ford chose to name the Taurus for this model, as it has a long and successful history and reputation among buyers.
-Over 500 modifications have been made to the Five Hundred model, including a new look, as well as a new Duratec 35 V6 3500 cm3 engine with 263 hp, a new Aisin AW automatic transmission.
+This generation was completely new after production ceased.
+The new Taurus is based on the Ford Five Hundred, which was significantly redesigned for 2008 model year.
+Ford decided to assign the Taurus name to this model, as it has a long and successful history and popularity among buyers.
+More than 500 changes were made to the Five Hundred model, including a new appearance, and also received a new Duratec 35 V6 3500 cm³ engine with a power of 263 hp, a new Aisin AW automatic transmission.

 Sixth generation